dask/dask/docs/source/serialization.rst

 Here is how we special case handling raw Python bytes objects.
 In this case there is no need to call ``pickle.dumps`` on the object.
-The object is already a sequnce of bytes.
+The object is already a sequence of bytes.

 .. code-block:: python